apache/hadoop/hadoop-tools/hadoop-azure/src/site/markdown/abfs.md

 #### <a name="tracingcontextformat"></a> 1.
 Correlation IDs Display Options

-Config `fs.azure.tracingcontext.format` provides an option to select the format of IDs included in the `request-id-header`.
+Config `fs.azure.tracingheader.format` provides an option to select the format of IDs included in the `request-id-header`.
 This config accepts a String value corresponding to the following enum options.
   `SINGLE_ID_FORMAT` : clientRequestId
   `ALL_ID_FORMAT` : all IDs (default)
   `TWO_ID_FORMAT` : clientCorrelationId:clientRequestId

+Config `fs.azure.tracingmetricheader.format` provides an option to select the format of IDs included in the `request-id-header` for metrics.
+This config accepts a String value corresponding to the following enum options.
+`INTERNAL_METRIC_FORMAT` : all IDs + backoff + footer metrics
+`INTERNAL_BACKOFF_METRIC_FORMAT` : all IDs (default) + backoff metrics
+`INTERNAL_FOOTER_METRIC_FORMAT` : all IDs (default) + footer metrics
+`EMPTY` : default

 ### <a name="flushconfigoptions"></a> Flush Options